 Scottish football and the wider sporting community has given its full endorsement to what Kris is trying to achieve, many people have backed the Charity with their time, effort and donations.

 The foundations have been put down and we now look to keep growing.
-But we realise that with the ongoing challenges of Covid-19 this is going to be difficult.
-But we plan to tackle everything head on, expand and offer more services, whether its helping to raise Mental Health awareness and also with increase Partnerships and Relationships with other charities, as well as businesses and support groups.
+We plan to tackle everything head on, expand and offer more services, whether its helping to raise Mental Health awareness and also with increase Partnerships and Relationships with other charities, as well as businesses and support groups.

 We are proud of the efforts so far and thanks to public generosity we have raised in excess of £200,000 from Events and Donations.

 Kris, Ali Campbell and Andy McLaren have visited more than 25 schools in Ayrshire and Glasgow to deliver Mental Health talks to teenage pupils and raise awareness.
 We have also been involved with Colleges and Corporate Businesses in their Mental Health Programmes for employees and students.

 The donations have allowed us to give financial contributions to The Little Art School in Ayrshire, The Samaritans, Breakfast Clubs for Schoolkids and clothing and food donations to various Clothing and Food Banks.

 Once again, a massive thanks to all individuals and businesses who’ve made donations to our Charity and sponsored our events, in particular, Kilmarnock FC, Alan McLeish of QTS, Billy Bowie Tankers, AS Scaffolding, John Gall of Brownings The Bakers, William Hill, William Tracey Group, AM Sports (Fife), Ken Binnie Financial, Checcini’s Restaurants, Trump Turnberry, Tennent’s, Mr Singh’s, Kilmarnock Tyres, Joe Walker Flooring, John McTaggart, Carrington Mortgages UK, JR Group, Laurie Ross Insurance and Levy & McRae, SFA.

 Why I Started the Charity